learn-static/hist-320/content/6-includes.md

 {% include figure.html img="save-image.png" alt="image of Voyant Export PNG popup, with option menu displayed" caption="Select 'Save Image As...'" width="75%" %}

 - At this point you'll need to give this image file a name.
 Avoid using spaces in your filename, instead separate words by hyphens (`-`) or underscores (`_`).
-Try to be as specific with the name as possible so, such as "party-platforms-20th-century-word-cloud," so you don't get confused later.
+Try to be as specific with the name as possible, such as "party-platforms-20th-century-word-cloud," so you don't get confused later.

 - After you've named it, pay attention to the location where you are saving this file.
 In most cases, your computer will automatically save things that you download in the "Downloads" folder, but it's good to check to make sure.
 Leave the image format just as it is (PNG format for default), and click "Save."